byTheInK/-TermiNote-/README.md

 ### Change Default Success Background
  You can change default success background with ``settings`` command or you can directly edit ``config.ini`` .

+## Other News:
+  Now, if config file is doesn't exists or find, TermiNote is create config file and set default settings.

 ## Imported libraries in project:
 - sys
 - os